Mina-Rahmanian/Objects-Detection-in-Images-using-YOLOv2/README.md

 #### 3) Input/Output Encoding:
 Data set contains many imageswith different sizes.
 Input/output encoding is necessary to reshape any image to the pre-specifed shape.
 The input encodingessentially only requires to readin and resize the image to thepre-specified shape.
 The output’s xmin, ymin, xmax and ymax also need to be resized and assign each object to a groundtruth anchor box.
-Also, the bounding boxes encoding for out-put is done by defining (centerx,centery,centerw,centerh) formats as shown in Figure 5. <br />
+Also, the bounding boxes encoding for out-put is done by defining (centerx,centery,centerw,centerh) formats as shown in (Figure 5). <br />

 Centerx=1/2(xmin+xmax)
 Centery=1/2(ymin+ymax)